Valentine’s Day Ideas for Seniors

 Simple Valentine decoration ideas:

 - Hearts everywhere – cut hearts out of colored paper and stick them up around the house.

 - Fun chain garland – cut pink and red-colored paper into equal-sized strips.
-Make interlocking rings by pasting or stapling the ends together (like this), then hang them around the house.
+Make interlocking rings by pasting or stapling the ends together, then hang them around the house.

 2. Celebrate with family and friends

 Any holiday is a good reason to get together with family and friends.
 Organize a casual potluck or even just a coffee/tea social.

 You could even ask people to bring little Valentine’s cards for a festive exchange.
 They don’t have to be expensive or store-bought, we found some lovely free printable cards here: